jpdoane/os86/README.md

 - Scheduling and preemptive multitasking
 - File system
 - lots of other stuff
+- Port to RISC-V and run on jpu?

 To compile and run, you will need:
 - qemu